What Is a Deductible In Car Insurance

 The opposite is also true.
 If you decide on having a lower deductible, your monthly premiums will be higher because you are taking on less of a risk.

-In this instance, your insurance company would be taking on more risk and charge you a higher premium.
+In this instance, your insurance company would be taking on more risk and charge a higher car insurance rate.

 Types of Car Insurance Coverage That Have Deductibles